xapian/xapian/xapian-core/docs/overview.rst

-The functor will also have access to the document data stored in the database (via ``Xapian::Document::get_data()``), but beware that for most database backends, this is an expensive operation and is likely to slow down the search considerably.
+The functor will also have access to the document data stored in the database (via ``Xapian::Document::get_data()``), but beware that for most database backends, this is an expensive operation to be calling for a lot of documents, so doing that is likely to slow down the search considerably.

 Expand - Suggesting new terms for the query
 -------------------------------------------